JoeyStanley/real/cv.md

 <a href="/downloads/130103-SSILA-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>

 ### Poster Presentations

+<strong>Joseph A. Stanley</strong> & Margaret E. L. Renwick.
+"Social factors in Southern US speech: Acoustic analysis of a large-scale legacy corpus."
+The 93rd Annual Meeting of the Linguistic Society of America.
+New York City, NY.
+January 3–6, 2019.

 <strong>Joseph A. Stanley</strong>.
 "The differences between and within BEG and BAG: Phonological, morphological, and lexical effects in prevelar raising."
 Poster presentation at the 47th annual meeting of New Ways of Analyzing Variation (NWAV47).
 New York City, New York.
 October 18–21, 2018.